Virginia striatula: Habitat

 The rough earth snake is fossorial, hiding beneath logs, rocks, or ornamental stones, in leaf litter, or in compost piles and gardens.
 The species is found in a variety of forested habitats with plenty of ground cover, as well as in many urban areas.
 It can reach very high densities in urban gardens, parks, and vacant lots.

 Reproduction

-H. striatula is gonochoric.
+Virginia striatula is gonochoric.
 It is also viviparous, giving birth to 3 to 8 live young in mid-summer.
 Newborns are about 10 cm (4 inches) in total length.
 The young somewhat resemble the ring-necked snake (Diadophis punctatus) with a light-colored neck collar, but they are much drabber and lack a brightly-colored belly.

 Many sources refer to snakes that give birth to live young as either ovoviviparous or viviparous.
 In reality, the distinction between these two terms is not very sharp, and the diversity of reproductive modes is better thought of as a spectrum or continuum between matrotrophy (embryonic nutrients come directly from the mother) and lecithotrophy (embryonic nutrients come mostly or completely from egg yolk).
 Viviparity is the most extreme form of matrotrophy, whereas oviparity is the most extreme form of lecithotrophy.